njmcode/nidc2021-textadv/README.md

 ## Adding items

-Entities can be treated as inventory items that the player can pick up.
+Entities can be treated as items for the player to collect and use.

 Provide a `nouns` array for the item, to help the player refer to it in-game.
 Then add its `id` to the `things` array of a location.

-The game will report the item's presence when describing the location, using its `summary`.
-If `initial` is defined on the item, the game will print it instead of 'You can see...' for this item, _provided_ the item has not been picked up or moved by the player.
+The game reports `You can see...` when describing the location, using the item's `summary`.

+If `initial` is defined on the item, the game prints it instead, if the item has not been picked up or moved by the player.

-The player can then manipulate the item with commands such as `GET` and `DROP`.
+The item responds to `GET` and `DROP` commands.
 If the item is `EXAMINE`d, its `description` is printed.

 The player can start the game with an item if its `id` is included in the `startInventory` option.